Skip to main contentSkip to main content

 This map is incredibly detailed, providing a wealth of information that allows us to understand the unique geography of your eye.
 It’s this level of detail that is so crucial for designing a sleepSEE® lens that will gently and precisely reshape your cornea overnight.
 We can see not just the overall shape, but also subtle variations in curvature that would be impossible to detect otherwise.

-Here I am with a patient, explaining how the detailed map from our corneal topographer allows us to design a lens that is a perfect, custom fit for their unique eye shape.
+Here Many patients are with a patient, explaining how the detailed map from our corneal topographer allows us to design a lens that is a perfect, custom fit for their unique eye shape.

 Your Corneal Topography Appointment: What to Expect